Everett Howe

 Daniel Hast

-Daniel R. Hast is a postdoctoral researcher at Boston University currently working in number theory, arithmetic algebraic geometry, and Diophantine geometry, with a focus on using p-adic methods and descent techniques to compute rational points on varieties.
+Daniel R. Hast worked with the Collaboration as a postdoctoral researcher at Boston University.
+Their research is in number theory, arithmetic algebraic geometry, and Diophantine geometry, with a focus on using p-adic methods and descent techniques to compute rational points on varieties.
 They received a Ph.D. from University of Wisconsin–Madison in 2018 under the supervision of Jordan Ellenberg, and worked as a G. C. Evans Instructor at Rice University for one year before joining the Simons Collaboration in Fall 2019.

 Wanlin Li

 Wanlin Li received her Ph.D. from the University of Wisconsin-Madison in 2019 under the supervision of Jordan Ellenberg.
 Her research interest lies in arithmetic geometry, particularly the study of curves, surfaces and abelian varieties over fields of positive characteristic.
 She joined the collaboration at MIT in Fall 2019 and during 2021-2022 was a postdoc at the Centre de Recherches Mathématiques in Montreal.
-She is currently an Assistant Professor at Washington University in St. Louis.
+As of 2025, she is an Assistant Professor at Vanderbilt University..

 Raymond van Bommel

-Raymond van Bommel is currently a research scientist at MIT.
+Raymond van Bommel worked with the collaboration as a research scientist at MIT.
 Previously, he was a research associate at Johannes Gutenberg-Universität Mainz, Germany.
 Before he obtained his PhD at Universiteit Leiden, The Netherlands, under the supervision of David Holmes and Fabien Pazuki.
 During this time, he worked on the algorithmic computation of the different numerical invariants surrounding the Birch and Swinnerton-Dyer conjecture, first for hyperelliptic curves and later for non-hyperelliptic curves.
-He joined the MIT team in 2019.
+As of 2025, he is a Research Associate at the University of Bristol.

 David Lowry-Duda

 David Lowry-Duda’s research interests primarily lie in analytic number theory, and in particular on automorphic forms and L-functions.
 During his Ph.D., he developed a new approach to study the size and behavior of automorphic forms.
 He has contributed to data creation for the LMFDB, as well as day-to-day maintenance.
-Lowry-Duda completed his Ph.D. at Brown University in 2017, worked as a postdoctoral researcher at Warwick Mathematics Institute, and has returned to ICERM at Brown University for his Simons Collaboration appointment.
+Lowry-Duda completed his Ph.D. at Brown University in 2017, worked as a postdoctoral researcher at Warwick Mathematics Institute, and returned to Brown for his Simons Collaboration appointment at ICERM.
+In fall 2025, he joined the Institutional Data Initiative at Harvard Law School as Principal Engineer.

 Francesc Fité

 Francesc Fité was a member at the IAS for the 2018-19 academic year.
 He obtained his Ph.D. in 2011 at Universitat Politècnica de Catalunya.
 He has been a postdoc in Bielefeld, Essen, and Barcelona.
 His main research interests are number theory and arithmetic geometry, with special emphasis on the arithmetic and modularity of low dimensional abelian varieties.
 Fité was a research scientist with the collaboration at MIT from 2019 to 2021.
-He is currently a Ramón y Cajal Research Fellow at Universitat de Barcelona.
+As of 2025, he is Professor Agregat at the Universitat de Barcelona.

 Jan Vonk